Raiz Invest Super

 Further information, including information about Government changes that may occur from time to time, is available from www.ato.gov.au.

-For the tax treatment of other amounts transferred into Raiz Invest Super (e.g. proceeds from the sale of a small business, permanent disability settlement amounts), we recommend you consult a Financial Adviser.
+For the tax treatment of other amounts transferred into the Raiz Invest Superannuation (e.g. proceeds from the sale of a small business, permanent disability settlement amounts), we recommend you consult a Financial Adviser.

 TAX ON INVESTMENT INCOME